"How does Noah have a fragment of the Black Gold War Chariot Armor?"

 Rossweise followed his reasoning and nodded.
 "Yes, that seems accurate."

-This deduction solidified Leon's belief that Noah had suspected something about her father for a while.
+This deduction solidified Leon's belief that Noah had suspected something about her father for quite some time.

 But for four years, she had kept this knowledge to herself.